-The reason you aren’t flat-out asking if they have long-term care insurance is because only 5% of the population does.
-There’s a good chance that they don’t, and the follow-up question, “How would you pay for it?” will stop you from giving an unnecessary pitch if they already have it.
+We don’t recommend just flat-out asking if they have long-term care insurance.
+Only 5% of the population does, so there’s a good chance they’d say no. Plus, the follow-up question, “How would you pay for it?” would uncover any existing coverage.

 - What is the death benefit?

 - What is your premium?